bibliocoll/JournalTouch/README.md

 ## Filter

 You can use the entries in a CSV column of your input file as filters.
-Set the column and filters in *config/config.ini*, group csv.
+Set the column and filters in *config.php*, group csv.
 Comment out the filter value in the csv group if you do not have/want filters.
 Please note: anything in the "important" col. will get the special CSS-ID "topJ" (see *sys/class.ListJournals.php*).
 The other column contents will be added as CSS-IDs to the DOM.